LukasHromadnik/FEL-UI-SZZ/UIR/05-randomized.md

 ## Rapidly-exploring Random Graph (RRG)

 At each iteration, RRG tries to connect new sample to all vertices in the $r_n$ ball centered at it.
-The connectioon radius decreases with $n$.
+The connection radius decreases with $n$.

 It's probabilistically complete and asymptotically optimal.
 Time complexity is $\mathcal{O}(\log n)$.